mslinn/config/README.md

       (r at repositories(r))
     }.toSeq

+// manually create entries in referencedRepos for transitive dependencies not found by the resolvers that were
+// automatically set up, because SbtProjectConfig is dumb Seq( V("antiXml"), V("liftJson") )

 // alternatively, if you prefer to specify resolvers manually:
 //resolvers = Seq( // choice of ++= or = depends on your needs
 //  "Typesafe Releases"  at "http://repo.typesafe.com/typesafe/releases/",